A Guide to Thinking Critically About History

 Ex.
 2: Always be skeptical of, “well President so-and-so tried X, and we all saw what happened….”
 We might not have seen exactly what happened.
 Are we sure that the president’s action or mere presence in the Oval Office was the only thing acting on whatever phenomenon we’re talking about?
 Was the president even responsible for it happening in the first place, or was it something Congress passed and he signed (or overrode his veto), or something that happened in society while he/she was president?
 Reality is complicated and political leaders aren’t Gods.

 Ex.
-3: Civil rights leader Ta-Nehisi Coates has argued, based mainly on New Deal racism, that there is an intrinsic (essential) connection between progressive, leftist politics and racism — that progressivism is inherently white.
+3: Civil rights writer Ta-Nehisi Coates has argued, based mainly on New Deal racism, that there is an intrinsic (essential) connection between progressive, leftist politics and racism — that progressivism is inherently white.
 However, many minorities and civil rights leaders have been economic progressives, and there’s no reason to think that progressivism and racism are intrinsically linked.
 There’s no lasting causal relationship between leftist politics and racism, even though progressive Democrats of the 1930s had to forestall civil rights in order to bring Southern Democrats on board for the New Deal.

 Ex.
 4: For critics of the 1930 Smoot-Hawley Tariff, protectionism worsened the economic downturn of the Great Depression.
-Economist Paul Krugman argues that such an interpretation confuses cause and effect; the decline in trade was even worse before Smoot-Hawley than after and was a result (not cause) of the worsening recession.
+Economist Paul Krugman argues that such an interpretation confuses cause and effect.
+The decline in trade was even worse before Smoot-Hawley than after and was a result (not cause) of the worsening recession.

 Ex.
 6: Another head-scratcher: “If women gaining the right to vote was such an invaluable accomplishment for equality, then why were we such a better nation during the Early Republic than we are now.”
 This sentence has a few problems.
 First, it’s premised on the fact that the early U.S. was a better country than the current U.S. That’s a matter of opinion, but one that many historians would contest, so it demands further explanation.
 Second, it’s one thing to argue that things were better during the Early Republic, and quite another to argue that women being disenfranchised was why things were better.
 There might just be an association between those two phenomena rather than causation.